Pregnancy and Newborns Exposure Study: Measuring Mercury and Lead in Newborns

 Results Available Soon

 The MDH Public Health Laboratory has tested the newborn bloodspots for mercury and the cord blood samples for mercury, lead, and cadmium.
-We will post results in 2014.
+We will post results in the spring of 2015.
 Results will compare mercury levels in the paired newborn bloodspot and cord blood samples, and will describe exposure to mercury, lead, and cadmium in this group of Minnesota newborns.
 These findings are important in working with our Advisory Panel to decide on the preferred methods for future biomonitoring of newborns.
 This information will also help other states looking for methods to monitor exposure in newborns.

 For questions or more information, contact Minnesota Biomonitoring: Chemicals in people.